Wish List

 #1 The Microphone is Active

 When using Bluetooth headphones the Bluetooth bandwidth is being used to carry audio from your PC to your headphones.
 However, when the microphone becomes enabled in a headset or pair of earbuds then the Bluetooth suddenly has two jobs to do at once.
-The same bandwidth that carried you audio now has to carry both audio and your microphone input!
+The same bandwidth that carried your audio now has to carry both audio output and your microphone input!

 The result is that the audio quality is reduced to make sure there is enough bandwidth for both functions.